 Sure-Vue - rapid chromatographic immunoassay

-Performed at authorized locations by point of care operators.
-Human Chorionic Gonadotropin (HCG) detection is most often used to confirm pregnancy.
+Performed in the Emergency room laboratories by authorized laboratory personnel.
+Human Chorionic Gonadotropin (hCG) detection is most often used to confirm pregnancy.

 Negative results are expected in healthy non-pregnant women and healthy men.